jtescher/jtescher.github.io/_drafts/creating-a-metrics-dashboard-with-ember-and-rails-part-three.md

 ```

-And then we can build our chart series in the orders controller (very naive example):
+And then we can build our chart series in the orders controller (this is a very simplistic example):

 ```coffeescript
 Dashboard.OrdersController = Ember.ArrayController.extend({